NickLiffen/ghas-enablement/README.md

 **Part One:**

-Goes and collects repositories that will have Code Scanning (CodeQL)/Secret Scanning/Dependabot Alerts/Dependabot Security Updates enabled.
+Goes and collects repositories that will have Code Scanning (CodeQL)/Secret Scanning/Secret Scanning Push Protection/Dependabot Alerts/Dependabot Security Updates enabled.
 There are three main ways these repositories are collected.

 - Collect the repositories where the primary language matches a specific value.
 For example, if you provide JavaScript, all repositories will be collected where the primary language is, Javascript.
 - Collect the repositories to which a user has administrative access, or a GitHub App has access.